isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-prune-shrubs-in-your-yard/index.md

 Understanding the mechanics of pruning cuts is key to effective results.

 * **Heading Cut (or Pinching): ** Cutting back a branch to a bud, another branch, or a specific length.
 This encourages bushier growth by stimulating dormant buds below the cut.
-Always cut to an outward
-- facing bud to encourage growth away from the center of the plant. * **Thinning Cut: ** Removing an entire branch back to its point of origin (main stem, ground, or larger branch).
+Always cut to an outward-facing bud to encourage growth away from the center of the plant. * **Thinning Cut: ** Removing an entire branch back to its point of origin (main stem, ground, or larger branch).

 This reduces density, improves air circulation and light penetration, and maintains the shrub's natural shape.